PhilipOdhiambo/moringa-prep-ip-02-akan-names/README.md

 To get install on your machine follow these steps:
 1. Navigate to the directory you want to install the project
-1. On the command promp or termina run the commad
+1. On the command prompt or terminal run the commad

     ```
     git clone https://philipodhiambo.github.com/moringa-prep-ip-02-akan-names.git